SergiyRedko/SENG533Project/README.md

 Launch Ollama app.

 > NOTE: Ollama app does not have a UI.
-It will be visible in system tray though.
+It will be visible in the system tray, though.

-Open CMD (or other terminal) and install following models:
+Open CMD (or other terminal) and install the following models:
 - DeepSeek-R1 (`ollama pull deepseek-r1`)
 - Llama 3.1 (`ollama pull llama3.1`)
 - Mistral (`ollama pull mistral`)